Vectorscope

 Weighted mode looks like a traditional scope and expresses the number of pixels at a given value by varying the brightness.

 Peak envelopes show the maximum values for your vectorscope over time.
-This allows you to look away from your scopes, and still know whether you exceeded a target threshold.
+This allows you to look away from your scopes and know whether you exceeded a target threshold.
 The reset button will clear the peak values.

-The default graticule style for the vectorscope a standard set of concentric circles, representing saturation.
+The default graticule style for the vectorscope is a standard set of concentric circles, representing saturation.

 ScopeBox also offers a "hue vectors" graticule style, which provides a more modern, color correct and camera matching specific overlay.
 This view gives more contextual information for hue adjustments across the entire range of saturations, while removing unneeded clutter more appropriate for signal-analysis and legality monitoring.
 The perpendicular hash marks on each line represent a 75% target.